Research

 Working papers

 Cooper, Zosia.
-“Gen Zs and the changing face of work devotion.”
+“Gen Zs and the changing face of work centrality.”
 Manuscript available.